word2web/find-my-stop/README.md

 # 🚌 Find My Stop

-A React application that helps you find nearby bus stops and train stations by entering a UK postcode.
+A wee React application that helps you find your nearest bus stops and train stations by entering a UK postcode.

 ## Features